|Bookshelf Home | Contents | Index | PDF|

 Compression Type.
 The type of compression for SISNAPI network communications (NONE or ZLIB) sent internally between the Siebel Web Server Extension (SWSE) and the Application Object Manager.
 This parameter is independent of the eapps.cfg configuration file parameter DoCompression, which configures compression between the SWSE and the browser client.
 Make sure that the compression type portion of the eapps.cfg configuration file parameter ConnectString is the same as the Compression Type parameter.
 For more information about the ConnectString parameter, see Structure of the eapps.cfg File.

 Encryption Type.
 The type of encryption for network communications between Siebel Web Server Extension and the Application Object Manager (NONE, MSCrypto, or RSA).
 If you are running the Siebel Web Server Extension and the Siebel Server on the same computer, then you must set this parameter to either NONE or RSA.
-Make sure that the encryption type portion of the eapps.cfg configuration file parameter ConnectString is the same as the Encryption Type parameter.
+Make sure that the encryption type portion of the eapps.cfg configuration file parameter ConnectString is the same as the setting of the Encryption Type parameter.
 For more information about the ConnectString parameter, see Structure of the eapps.cfg File.
+For more information about encryption, see Siebel Security Guide.

 Host Name.
 The name of the host computer on which the Siebel Server is installed.
 The value is set automatically during the initial configuration of the Siebel Server, but can be changed if you want to route connection requests through a network card bound to a different host name.